 Many of the company's activities are governed by laws, rules, regulations and policies that are subject to change.
-If you have questions about the applicability or interpretation of certain laws, rules, regulations or policies relevant to your duties at Brookfield, you should consult with a member of the Legal & Regulatory Group.
+If you have questions about the applicability or interpretation of certain laws, rules, regulations or policies relevant to your duties at Brookfield, you should consult with the company's internal legal counsel.
 In the event a local law, custom or practice conflicts with the Code you must adhere to whichever is most stringent.
 If you know of any of our practices that may be illegal, you have a duty to report it.
 Ignorance of the law is not, in general, a defense to breaking the law.
 We expect you to make every reasonable effort to become familiar with the laws, rules, regulations and policies affecting your activities and to comply with them.
-If you have any doubts as to the applicability or interpretation of any of the above, you should obtain advice from the company's Legal & Regulatory Group.
+If you have any doubts as to the applicability or interpretation of any of the above, you should obtain advice from the company's internal legal counsel.